Assistive Technology Services

 Occupational therapy refers to services provided by a licensed occupational therapist or certified occupational therapy assistant.
 Physical therapy refers to services provided by a licensed physical therapist or physical therapy assistant.
 The goal of educationally relevant therapy is to minimize the effects of the student's disability on his or her ability to participate in the educational process and to facilitate independent functioning at school.

 Services provided by licensed social workers, psychologists, guidance counselors, or other qualified personnel.
+Please contact your child's school counselor for more information.

 Orientation and Mobility Services